Home Compare RIO.L vs TXN

 Rio Tinto vs Texas Instruments: Which Stock Looks Stronger in 2026?

-Rio Tinto holds the cleaner structural position, with the lead spread across growth and valuation.
-The market setup is mixed, without a decisive signal in either direction.
+Rio Tinto holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+Texas Instruments still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity